-Our clothes dryers test uses a standard load of cotton bed sheets, small towels and pillow cases.
+Our clothes dryer test is based on an Australia New Zealand Standard.
+Our test uses a standard load of cotton bed sheets, small towels and pillow cases.
 This allows us to compare clothes dryers fairly and repeat the test year after year.
 We test using a 3.5kg (dry weight) load, which gets a lot heavier when wet at a 90% moisture level.
-This is the same size load we use when testing washing machines – it’s about the average amount a consumer washes at one time.
+This is about the average amount a consumer washes at one time.

 Drying performance.
 We assess how long a dryer takes to finish the load and inspect the results.
 If the dryer fails to dry the load to less than 6% moisture, we apply a penalty to the score.
 If the dryer fails to dry to less than 8%, we apply a further penalty.
 We apply a further penalty if the dryer doesn’t have a reverse tumble feature as the clothes are more likely to tangle into a damp lump without this feature.